FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/design.md

 <a name="template_collection"/>
 ## TemplateCollection

-The class encapsulates the selection behavior of top-level templates.
+This component encapsulates the selection behavior of top-level templates.
 Note that this component is never utilized when the `App` component is nested.
 This logic is implemented in the `App:header` method.